luisten/macos-photos-video-fixer/README.md

 ```

 ### How to use this tool
-Copy all the video files you are having trouble with to the `input` directory and then run the following command:
+Create a directory named `input` and copy all the video files you are having trouble with there.
+Then run the following command:

 ```sh
 $ python main.py